steady-bytes/draft/api/gen/docs/docs.md

 to implement any sort of business logic.
 Secondarly, side effacts can be issued in the form of `Event`s when a specific interesting point in time of the aggregates lifespan occures.

+A default topic is created for each `AggregateKind` this allows for a simple decoupling of the data, events, and individual `Processes`.
+In the future this default may be configurable; however, it&#39;s currently not. `Queues` also need to be considered when implementing a new `AggregateKind`.

 | Name | Number | Description |
 | ---- | ------ | ----------- |
 | INVALID_AGGREGATE | 0 |  |